strongloop-archive/strong-gateway-demo/README.md

 ### `notes-app-plain`

-A basic tutorial where we build a simple web app using the typical [`client-server` architecture](http://simple.wikipedia.org/wiki/Client-server).
+A basic tutorial where we build a simple web application using the typical [`client-server` architecture](http://simple.wikipedia.org/wiki/Client-server).
 The client in this case renders a list of notes after fetching them from an API server.
 This will be the foundation for introducing [`strong-gateway`](https://github.com/strongloop/strong-gateway)